johnmatson/fpga-channel-strip/README.md

 The colseq module receives the kpr input, and outputs kpc.
 These refer to the keypad columns and rows which are used in the kpdecode module to determine which button is being pressed.
 The module uses sequential logic, clocked at 48 kHz, to sequence the 4-bit keypad column output.
 The colseq module is identical to the one used in several ELEX 7660 labs.

 ## Conclusions & Future Work
+We originally set out to create a real-time single channel audio processor with an FPGA at the heart of the design to perform the digital processing, accompanied by an ADC and DAC for I/O. With recently learned course material from ELEX 7660 - Digital System Design and ELEX 7620 - Signal Processing and Filters, we were able to implement a chain of digital audio processing with digital logic on the FPGA.
+Due to the Covid-19 pandemic, we were unable to access the lab equipment required to integrate the ADC and DAC, however, we made use of FPGA and several DE0-Nano-SoC peripherals to demonstrate the functionality of the channel strip.

+In terms of ongoing developmemt, integrating a working ADC and DAC is a top priority.
+Additional processing modules including compression and equalization are also among the top priorities, although the addition of an external control and monitoring unit will likely take precedence.
+Although the FPGA platform is excellent for low-latency parallel processing, user-interface elements are very difficult to develop for FPGA.
+As such, we turn to the Raspberry Pi platform where the user will be able to control channel strip parameters and view metering information, leaving the FPGA to handle the low-level signal processing.
+Once these changes have been implemented, we can focus on the integration of additional audio channels.
+Stay tuned for continued development.